Harvest season picking up momentum

 “As fast as it’s drying down, we’re bringing in another combine to get across it,” he said.

-“With two combines, we should be done on this ranch by Saturday night, I hope,” Hoehn said earlier in the week.
+“With two combines, we should be done on this ranch by Saturday night, I hope,” Hoehn said.
 “Then we can forget about this year, put this year in the rearview mirror.”